JohnMcLear/ep_copy_paste_images/README.md

  - [ ] Fix copy/paste within editor creating multiple copies -- Currently if you copy/paste an image inside the pad it spams the image onto the pad multiple times.
  --- I might have to modify the hook to make this work effectively

+ - [ ] FIREFOX: Fix issue with Firefox not being able to drag an image UP towards the top of the pad due to race condition
+ - [ ] ALL: Fix issue where dragging and dropping in same location nukes the image
  - [ ] CHROME: Drag and Drop from File system wont import image (Chrome bug) -- http://stackoverflow.com/questions/23548745/drag-and-drop-image-file-into-contenteditable-div-works-fine-in-ff-fails-miser  (NOTE I ALSO TESTED IN FF AND IE AND ITS WORKING FINE SO ALTERNATIVE IS TO TELL PEOPLE TO USE FIREFOX :P) -- also note copy/paste clipboard works fine

 #V2: